Madhan-shan/file_guardian/README.md

 │
 ├── file_guardian.py         ← The encryption engine (Python script)
 │
-├── minion.jpg               ← Decoy image (shown when exe clicked)
+├── hack.jpg               ← Decoy image (shown when exe clicked)
-├── minion.ico               ← Icon used for the disguised exe
+├── hack.ico               ← Icon used for the disguised exe
 │
 └── README.md                ← This file
 ```